lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 ### Section 2.4b: Bayesian MCMC

 The other main tool in the toolbox of Bayesian comparative methods is the use of Markov-chain Monte Carlo (MCMC) tools to calculate posterior probabilities.
 MCMC techniques use an algorithm that uses a “chain” of calculations to sample the posterior distribution.
-MCMC requires calculation of likelihoods but not complicated mathematics (e.g. integration of probability distributions), and so represents a more flexible approach to Bayesian computation.
+MCMC requires calculation of likelihoods but not complicated mathematics (e.g. integration of probability distributions, as in equation 2.22), and so represents a more flexible approach to Bayesian computation.
 Frequently, the integrals in equation 2.21 are intractable, so that the most efficient way to fit Bayesian models is by using MCMC.
 Also, setting up an MCMC is, in my experience, easier than people expect!

 An MCMC analysis requires that one constructs and samples from a Markov chain.
 A Markov chain is a random process that changes from one state to another with certain probabilities that depend only on the current state of the system, and not what has come before.
 A simple example of a Markov chain is the movement of a playing piece in the game Chutes and Ladders; the position of the piece moves from one square to another following probabilities given by the dice and the layout of the game board.
 The movement of the piece from any square on the board does not depend on how the piece got to that square.

 Some Markov chains have an equilibrium distribution, which is a stable probability distribution of the model’s states after the chain has run for a very long time.
 For Bayesian analysis, we use a technique called a Metropolis-Hasting algorithm to construct a special Markov chain that has an equilibrium distribution that is the same as the Bayesian posterior distribution of our statistical model.
 Then, using a random simulation on this chain (this is the Markov-chain Monte Carlo, MCMC), we can sample from the posterior distribution of our model.

+In simpler terms: we use a set of well-defined rules.
+These rules let us walk around parameter space, at each step deciding whether to accept or reject the next proposed move.
+Because of some mathematical proofs that are beyond the scope of this chapter, these rules guarantee that we will eventually be accepting samples from the Bayesian posterior distribution - which is what we seek.

 The following algorithm uses a Metropolis-Hastings algorithm to carry out a Bayesian MCMC analysis with one free parameter:

----

-<h3> 1\.
-Get a starting parameter value. </h3>
+1. Get a starting parameter value.

-Sample a starting parameter value, $p$, from the prior distribution.
+    - Sample a starting parameter value, $p_0$, from the prior distribution.</li>

-<h3> 2\.
-Propose a new parameter.</h3>
+2. Starting with $i = 1$, propose a new parameter for generation i.

-Given the current parameter value, $p$, select a new proposed parameter value, $p’$, using the proposal density $Q(p'|p)$.
+    - Given the current parameter value, $p$, select a new proposed parameter value, $p'$, using the proposal density $Q(p'|p)$.

-<h3> 3\.
-Calculate three ratios.</h3>
+3. Calculate three ratios.

-<h4> a\.
+    - a\.
 The prior odds ratio.</h4>

 This is the ratio of the probability of drawing the parameter values $p$ and $p’$ from the prior.